wozwaldo/e-book/README.md

    git clone https://github.com/your-username/your-repository.git

-2. Navigate to the project directory: cd your-repository
+2. Navigate to the project directory:
+    ```bash
+   cd your-repository

-4. Open the index.html file in a web browser.
+3. Open the index.html file in a web browser.